 Throughout my years in practice, I have been surprised by the number of people I have seen–almost always individuals, the other spouse firmly against therapy–who have been involved with controlling partners.
-Although, when you read the case histories, you may feel that the men and women in these roles may be in hopeless situations, if at least one spouse was willing to do the work, we often made great strides.
+Although, when you read these histories, you may feel that the men and women in these roles may be in hopeless situations, if at least one spouse was willing to do the work, we often made great strides.
+As always, these stories are “smoothies,” blended concoctions from different individuals and from my imagination.

 Janice was unsuccessful in her attempts to quit smoking.
 Jake makes almost no restrictions on Janice–quite the opposite–but gets migraines from the smell of the cigarettes that lingers in the house.
 Every time Janice wants a cigarette, she insists Jake take a walk with her.
 If he refuses, she reasons aloud, then she will just be stuck smoking inside.